zxu328/DNN-regression/README.md

 (10) DNNResidualTest2.dat: DNN testing dataset2 residula results.

 (11) example.png: a snapshot of a successful training process result.
 (Note: It is another independent traing and it is not consistent with our manuscript result!)

+Users can download our source codes and run their own training and testing on python and pythorch platform.

+Conducting 'python CVDNN.py' on terminal under correct directory path can run our program.